nancypaucar/DH150-2020W/README.md

 ### 4: Consistency and standards
 ###### Examples:

-Cons: There is no restaurant description or about section on the website, Home page is blank, Facebook Stream is one of main tabs for restaurant site (as opposed to a Media page), Website layout is more suited for an mobile application than web application
+Cons: There is no restaurant description or about section on the website, Home page is blank, Facebook Stream is one of main tabs for restaurant site (as opposed to a Media page), Website layout is more suited for an mobile application than web application since the website content is squeezed to one side of the desktop screen

 Severity rating (3)